hotdogdevourer/simple-m-gs/README.md

 *   `--voice TYPE`: Selects the glottal wave shape.
     *   `natural`: Standard triangular-ish pulse.
-    *   `breathy`: Adds significant white noise to the glottal pulse (simulates air leakage).
+    *   `whisper`: Shapes white noise for a whisper-like sound.
     *   `impulsive`: Sharp, click-like pulses (good for robotic effects).
 *   `--synthesis MODE`: Choose how formant filters are arranged.
     *   `cascade` (Default): Formants are in series.
 More natural for vowels, standard Klatt model.